rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And this report about him spread through the whole of Judea and all the surrounding country. ^0717

-, The disciples of John reported all these things to him.
+The disciples of John reported all these things to him.
 And John, ^0718

 calling two of his disciples to him, sent them to the Lord, saying, Are you the one who is to come, or shall we look for another? ^0719

-And when the men had come to him, they said, John the Baptist has sent us to you, saying, Are you the one who is to come, or shall we look for another? ^0720
+And when the men had come to him, they said, John the Baptist has sent us to you, saying, 'Are you the one who is to come, or shall we look for another?' ^0720

 In that hour he healed many people of diseases and plagues and evil spirits, and on many who were blind he bestowed sight. ^0721

-And he answered them, Go and tell John what you have seen and heard : the blind receive their sight, the lame walk, lepers are cleansed, and the deaf hear, the dead are raised up, the poor have good news preached to them. ^0722
+And he answered them, Go and tell John what you have seen and heard: the blind receive their sight, the lame walk, lepers are cleansed, and the deaf hear, the dead are raised up, the poor have good news preached to them. ^0722

 And blessed is the one who is not offended by me. ^0723

-When John’s messengers had gone, Jesus began to speak to the crowds concerning John : What did you go out into the wilderness to see?
+When John's messengers had gone, Jesus began to speak to the crowds concerning John: What did you go out into the wilderness to see?
 A reed shaken by the wind? ^0724

 What then did you go out to see?
 A man dressed in soft clothing?
-Behold, those who are dressed in splendid clothing and live in luxury are in kings’ courts. ^0725
+Behold, those who are dressed in splendid clothing and live in luxury are in kings' courts. ^0725

 What then did you go out to see?
 A prophet?
 Yes, I tell you, and more than a prophet. ^0726

-This is he of whom it is written, Behold, I send my messenger before your face, who will prepare your way before you. ^0727
+This is he of whom it is written, 'Behold, I send my messenger before your face, who will prepare your way before you.' ^0727

 I tell you, among those born of women none is greater than John.
 Yet the one who is least in the kingdom of God is greater than he. ^0728

-( When all the people heard this, and the tax collectors too, they declared God just, having been baptized with the baptism of John, ^0729
+(When all the people heard this, and the tax collectors too, they declared God just, having been baptized with the baptism of John, ^0729

-but the Pharisees and the lawyers rejected the purpose of God for themselves, not having been baptized by him .) ^0730
+but the Pharisees and the lawyers rejected the purpose of God for themselves, not having been baptized by him.) ^0730

 To what then shall I compare the people of this generation, and what are they like? ^0731

-They are like children sitting in the marketplace and calling to one another, We played the flute for you, and you did not dance; we sang a dirge, and you did not weep. ^0732
+They are like children sitting in the marketplace and calling to one another, 'We played the flute for you, and you did not dance; we sang a dirge, and you did not weep.' ^0732

-For John the Baptist has come eating no bread and drinking no wine, and you say, He has a demon. ^0733
+For John the Baptist has come eating no bread and drinking no wine, and you say, 'He has a demon.' ^0733

-The Son of Man has come eating and drinking, and you say, Look at him!
-A glutton and a drunkard, a friend of tax collectors and sinners! ^0734
+The Son of Man has come eating and drinking, and you say, 'Look at him!
+A glutton and a drunkard, a friend of tax collectors and sinners!' ^0734

 Yet wisdom is justified by all her children. ^0735

-One of the Pharisees asked him to eat with him, and he went into the Pharisee’s house and reclined at the table. ^0736
+One of the Pharisees asked him to eat with him, and he went into the Pharisee's house and took his place at the table. ^0736

-And behold, a woman of the city, who was a sinner, when she learned that he was reclining at table in the Pharisee’s house, brought an alabaster flask of ointment, ^0737
+And behold, a woman of the city, who was a sinner, when she learned that he was reclining at table in the Pharisee's house, brought an alabaster flask of ointment, ^0737

 and standing behind him at his feet, weeping, she began to wet his feet with her tears and wiped them with the hair of her head and kissed his feet and anointed them with the ointment. ^0738